Dover Sole Recipe

 Leave the skin on so that the fish keeps its shape - if you prefer, you can skin the brown side, but leave the white - it crisps beautifully and is very tasty.

-Cook them whole but you can get your fishmonger to take the heads off if you prefer.
+Cook them gutted and whole but you can get your fishmonger to take the heads off if you prefer.

 Serve with some buttered new potatoes and a salad - as the cooking time is short, get your side dishes ready before you start.